-STEP 1 Prepare the site
+••• STEP 1 Prepare the site

+Mark the site

-- Use the indicator for Baha to carefully mark the location of the planned implant site, generally 50-55 mm from the ear canal and with the indicator in line with the top of the pinna.
-Anatomical landmarks, such as the zygomatic line, are useful guides.
-Avoid the sound processor touching the pinna (Fig. 1). - Mark the incision, generally 20-30 mm mm long, posterior to the pinna following the direction of the hairline (Fig. 2).
-The length of the incision may vary depending on the tissue thickness but should be sufficiently long to ensure visibility of the planned implant site.
-Mark the implant site 10 mm posterior to the incision line.
-Some methylene blue may be applied on a needle to mark the bone to facilitate identification of implant site after opening the incision. - Measure the tissue thickness.
-A thin (27 gauge/0.4 mm) hypodermic needle, a clamp and a ruler may be used (Fig. 3).
-Inject local anaesthesia.
-The amount of injection should be limited for minimal distortion of tissue thickness.
-If surgery is performed under general anaesthesia, 1-2 ml of local anaesthesia is generally sufficient. - Select the appropriate abutment length based on the measured tissue thickness (table 3).
-The coating is applied up to 3 mm below the top surface (2 mm below the top surface on 6 mm abutments) (Fig. 4).
-The coating is intended to be in contact with the tissue.
-In a few patients, the coating may be slightly visible.
-This will not impact the outcome.
+- Use the indicator for Baha to carefully mark the location of the planned implant site, generally 50-55mm from the ear canal and with the indicator in line with the top of the pinna.
+Anatomical landmarks, such as the zygomatic line are useful guides.
+Avoid the sound processor touching the pinna (Fig. 1). - Mark the incision line approximately 10mm anterior to the abutment site.
+The incision length is generally 20-30mm long, following the direction of the hair line.
+The implant/ abutment should be placed at least 10mm from the incision line.

-Approximate tissue thickness (mm) Abutment length (mm)

-3 or less 6

-4-5 8

-6-7 10

-8-9 12

-10-11 14

-12 or more 14 with soft tissue thinning
+Measure soft tissue

+- Measure the tissue thickness before local anesthesia is infiltrated.
+A hypodermic needle, a clamp and a ruler may be used (Fig. 3). - Select an abutment depending on the tissue thickness (Table 3).
+The tissue should cover the coated part of the abutment.
+The coating is applied 3mm below the top surface (2mm below the top surface on 6mm abutments) (Fig. 4).

-Table 3: Suggested abutment selection
+• Table 3: Abutment selection